 Remember that drop-in tutorials are available for you to chat with me about anything that connects you to the course: from questions about assignments, to interests, intriguing finds to share and geek out about, to needing a sound-board for ideas and a pep-talk to get you back on track.

 Please check the College policy.
 Note that YOU must request an incomplete grade for the course, I cannot initiate this process.

 An Incomplete will only appear for a brief while on your transcript.
-Once you get your final grade, it will be as if nothing happened!
+Once you get your final grade, a small asterisk will appear after your grade, but otherwise it will be as if nothing happened.

 Instead of focusing on grades, please focus on learning.
 Good grades will follow when real learning happens.
 If you are learning new things, and communicating in clear and concise language what you are learning, you’ll do well in this course.